 Preparations for YAKUZA started in 2008, and access to photograph was granted in april 2009, for two years.
 You can read the online account of the progress of me creating the YAKUZA story over 3 years, here: antonkusters.com/blog/?category=yakuza

 The YAKUZA project yielded the publication of the photography book "ODO YAKUZA TOKYO" (limited and second edition), the magazine "893 Magazine", YAKUZA posters, original prints, and exhibitions which are underway.
-You can buy items or see an overview of all the work here: antonkusters.com/things/?category=yakuza
+You can buy items and see an overview of all the work here: antonkusters.com/things/?category=yakuza

 Thanks to the ongoing support and mentorship of dear friend David Alan Harvey and the initial publication in burnmagazine.org, I've been fortunate enough to experience that YAKUZA is gaining quite some interest in the press, media and photo festivals.
 In the past 6 months alone, over 50 publications, both in print and online, magazine, newspaper and television, podcast and radio, have happened.
 I am extremely grateful to have experienced this, and I have the feeling that it is the start of many long lasting relationships.
 If you are interested in publishing YAKUZA, don't hesitate: contact me at anton[at]antonkusters.com

 An exhaustive list of publications & appearances, which include BBC Radio 4, The Sunday Times, D Repubblica, GEO Epoche, El Pais, Dagens Næringsliv, Blurb, The Japan Times, Chasseur D’Images, Rencontres d’Arles, De Standaard, VRT - De Laatste Show, ELLE, etc... can be found here: antonkusters.com/appearances/?category=yakuza